saisundu/grade-10-igcse-past-papers/EN-0500/Paper-1/2023/Feb-March-2.md

 **Sample Response:**

 Text B, metaphorically referring to 'hippos' as dominant figures in the office, highlights various workplace challenges.
 Problems include these individuals' tendency to overpower discussions, leading to unproductive decision-making and demoralizing other team members.
 The text also points out the negative impact on creativity and innovation when such figures dominate.
 To address these issues, the text suggests implementing anonymous idea-sharing platforms to ensure equitable contribution and promoting a culture that values diverse opinions.
 Additionally, educating leaders on the benefits of inclusive decision-making can foster a more collaborative and positive work environment.

-This response captures the essence of Text B's discussion about 'hippos' in the workplace and aligns with the mark scheme's criteria for Question 1(f).

 ### Question 2: Reading Assessment (Total Marks: 25)